 - the singular includes the plural and conversely;

-- a reference to a clause or schedule is to a clause of or schedule to this agreement;
+- a reference to a clause or schedule is to a clause of or schedule to this Agreement;

 - a reference to conduct includes, without limitation, any omission, statement or undertaking, whether or not in writing;

-- if an obligation must be performed by 2 or more persons it binds them jointly and individually.
+- if an obligation must be performed by 2 or more persons, it binds them jointly and individually.

-3. Supply of Services
+3. Supply of Products

-- the Customer must not reproduce or copy the SiteMinder Software in whole or in part except for backup and archive purposes;
+- the Customer must not reproduce or copy the SiteMinder Software in whole or in part except for backup and archive purposes; and

 - for any improper or unlawful purpose;